nudge/HackYourFuture-JS1/Week3/README.md

 ## Javascript in HTML

 See index.html and index.js files for an example.
-Ordering of scripts is important, Web brwosers will parse the HTML and JS files from top to bottom.
+Ordering of scripts is important, Web browsers will parse the HTML and JS files from top to bottom.

 ![Client/Server](./assets/js-client-server.png)